Seyed Ali Mirlohi Falavarjani

-Dr. Seyed Ali Mirlohi Falavarjani is an Iranian professor of Arabic literature, now retired from the University of Isfahan.
+Seyed Ali Mirlohi Falavarjani is an Iranian professor of Arabic literature, now retired from the University of Isfahan.
 He was born in 1942 in the city of Falavarjan, the province of Isfahan, Iran.
 He is the founder of the Islamic Azad University of Falavarjan, Isfahan, and was its president from 1985 to 1992.
 This branch of the university now has in excess of 4,000 students across more than 10 fields of study.
 It has a high number of female students.

 Biography

 Seyed Ali Mirlohi is son of -Hojjat al-Eslam- Solomon Mirlohi, a popular and respected religious figure in Falavarjan who died in 1987.
 He was educated at Minoo elementary school until 1952, and then to seminary school of Fiqh level with masters such as Ayatollah Sheikh Hassan Emami.
 Later in his life, Mirlohi went to Qom seminary, and participated in Ayatollah Seyyed Hossein Borujerdi's classes.

 Mirlohi earned his diploma in 1964, and entered Tehran University in the Faculty of Theology.